 Steelers, Najee Harris Don’t Agree RBs Lack First-Round Value

-There is a common theory amongst those associated with pro football that running backs do not make particularly good first-round picks.
+There is a common theory amongst those associated with pro football that running backs do not make particularly good first-round picks, but that’s not a theory that the Pittsburgh Steelers ascribe to.

 Running backs have relatively shorter careers compared to other positions, frequently suffer injuries that cause them to miss time and over the long haul, teams aren’t particularly good at evaluating the best running backs coming out of college.